-Applied Science CT - MAP math score of 212 or less, for freshman only Applied Science - MAP math score between 213-222
+Applied Science (S) - MAP math score of 212 or less, for freshman only Applied Science - MAP math score between 213-222

 The purpose of this class is to give a student a basic understanding of the increasingly changing world of science.
 Applied science is a hands-on, inquiry based class.
 Students will be engaged in numerous activities with integrated writing.
 This science course will focus on the scientific method, and basic biology concepts.
 First semester will focus on learning about the scientific method by doing science.
 Second semester will continue with basic biology concepts.
-Some sections will be co-taught (CT) by resource teachers to provide extra support.
+Some sections may be co-taught by resource teachers to provide extra support.

-Physical Science integrated with Earth Science 2 Semesters
+Physical Science (integrated with Earth Science) 2 Semesters

 Prerequisite: MAP math score of 222 or passed Applied Science.
-Only students who have taken Applied Science are eligible for Physical Science CT.
-No Freshmen in Physical Science CT.
+Only students who have taken Applied Science are eligible for Physical Science (S).
+No Freshmen in Physical Science (S).

 Physical Science is a practical study of the relationship between matter and energy.
 It is divided into 6 units where the students study terms and concepts in the main subjects of chemistry and physics.
 The main units of study include: (1) measurement and motion, (2) classification of matter, (3) patterns in matter, (4) changes in matter, (5) light and sound, and (6) energy resources.
 The first semester is devoted to areas of chemistry and the second semester is focused on topics covered by physics with earth science topics integrated throughout both semesters.
-Some sections will be co-taught (CT) by resource teachers to provide extra support.
-Starting with the class of 2022, all students must have taken Biology AND Physical Science to graduate.
+Some sections may be co-taught by resource teachers to provide extra support.

-Physical Science integrated with Earth Science - HonorsGrade 92 SemestersPrerequisite: Completed Algebra I/Math MAP scores of 245 or aboveThe first semester focuses on concepts of basic chemistry, including structure of matter, atomic structure, chemical reactions, and the organization of the Periodic Table of the Elements with Earth science topics integrated throughout the semester.
+Physical Science - Honors (integrated with Earth Science) Prerequisite: Completed Algebra I/Math MAP scores of 245 or above 2 Semesters

+The first semester focuses on concepts of basic chemistry, including structure of matter, atomic structure, chemical reactions, and the organization of the Periodic Table of the Elements with Earth science topics integrated throughout the semester.
 The second semester with Earth science topics integrated throughout focuses on mechanics, work, power, forces involved with motion, and various forms of energy.
 Students will do laboratory, Internet, and library research on problems each quarter, formulate and test hypotheses and write conclusions.
-Starting with the class of 2022, all students must have taken Biology AND Physical Science to graduate.

-Biology integrated with Earth Science
+Biology (integrated with Earth Science)

-2 Semesters Prerequisite: Taken Physical Science or Physical Science CT Biology is devoted to the study of, and interactions between living organisms and the environment around us.
+2 Semesters Prerequisite: Taken Physical Science or Physical Science (S)

+Biology is devoted to the study of, and interactions between living organisms and the environment around us.
 General topics include cell structure and function, genetics and inheritance, ecology and human population growth, zoology (animals and their classification), and botany (plants) with integrated earth science topics.
-Some sections will be co-taught (CT) by resource teachers to provide extra support.
-Starting with the class of 2022, all students must have taken Biology AND Physical Science to graduate.
+Some sections may be co-taught by resource teachers to provide extra support.

-Biology integrated with Earth Science - Honors
+Biology - Honors (integrated with Earth Science)